demianturner/writingBlog/apps/pollution-monitor/index.md

 ## About the App
 ![][image-3]

-Available in English and Mandarin, the first release of **Pollution Monitor** features live pollution readings for the top 10 cities in China:
+**Pollution Monitor** is a Mac app that provides live pollution readings for almost 4000 cities around the globe, right in your status bar.

- - Beijing
- - Shanghai
- - Guangzhou
- - Shenzhen
- - Tianjin
- - Hong Kong
- - Dongguan
- - Hangzhou
- - Chengdu
+- 100 countries
- - Haerbin
+- 4711 cities

-More cities will be added in a future release.

 > All data provided by the [World Air Quality Index Project][3] and additional info about the selected city's Environmental Protection Agency available via web link from app.

 ## Screenshots
 ![][image-4]
 ![][image-5]

+## Changelog
+See the [changelog][5]

 ## Contact
 If you have any enquiries about the app please [get in touch][4].